otwcode/otwarchive/public/stylesheets/masters/dark_mode/README.md

 ## Dark Mode

 The "Dark Mode" skin combines the two previous skins so they can be used.
+It has placeholder CSS because the CSS field cannot be blank.

 * Include the placeholder CSS `#unused-selector { content: none; }`.
 * Expand the "Advanced" section.